alan-turing-institute/trustchain/docs/ion.md

 The [Identity Overlay Network](https://identity.foundation/ion/) (ION) is an open source [DID method](https://www.w3.org/TR/did-core/#methods) implementation developed by the Decentralized Identity Foundation.

 In other words, ION is a software tool that can be used to perform DID operations, such as creating and publishing new DIDs and DID documents, and resolving existing ones.
-It does this by reading and writing data to the [Bitcoin](TODO) blockchain and to the [IPFS](TODO) distributed file system.
+It does this by reading and writing data to the [Bitcoin](https://bitcoin.org/en/) blockchain and to the [IPFS](https://ipfs.tech/) distributed file system.
 As such, every ION instance is a node on these two peer-to-peer networks.

 Trustchain delegates the execution of DID operations to an ION node.
 Therefore to use Trustchain you must first install and run ION, either on the same machine or a connected one.

+!!! warning "ION resource requirements"

+    An ION installation includes a full node on the Bitcoin network, which must download and store the entire Bitcoin blockchain.
+This is a large amount of data that typically takes several hours, or even days, to download.

+    The recommended system requirements for an ION installation are:

+    - 6GB of RAM
+    - 1TB of storage.

 Note, however, that **Trustchain makes no assumptions about the trustworthiness of the ION system** and the Trustchain security model does not rely on the correct functioning of the ION software.
 Trustchain independently verifies all of the data it receives from ION, so a faulty or compromised ION node would not represent a security vulnerability in Trustchain (although it could cause a loss of service).